Trump revives bad memories in new storm over intelligence - Local News 8

 Administration officials are tying themselves in knots to avoid contradicting Trump’s statement that Qasem Soleimani was planning attacks on four US embassies and that the President was therefore justified in ordering his killing.

-Discord over the rationale over the Soleimani attack is awakening history’s ghosts of US foreign interventions that went bad after questionable rationales for war — for instance in Iraq — as well as contemporary questions about this administration’s attitude towards trust and truth.
+Discord over the rationale for the Soleimani attack is awakening history’s ghosts of US foreign interventions that went bad after questionable rationales for war — for instance in Iraq — as well as contemporary questions about this administration’s attitude toward trust and truth.

 From the White House’s point of view, the controversy risks further fogging an already imprecise narrative about the Iran showdown, exacerbating anger among some Capitol Hill Republicans and highlighting Trump’s temperament in an election year.